There are two approaches for upgrading MySQL on Windows:

 To perform an upgrade using MySQL Installer:

 From the dashboard, click Catalog to download the latest changes to the catalog.
 The installed server can be upgraded only if the dashboard displays an arrow next to the version number of the server.

-For server milestone releases in the same release series, MySQL Installer deselects the server upgrade and displays a warning to indicate that the upgrade is not supported, identifies the risks of continuing, and provides a summary of the steps to perform an upgrade manually.
+MySQL Installer deselects the server upgrade option for milestone releases (Pre-Release) in the same release series.
+In addition, it displays a warning to indicate that the upgrade is not supported, identifies the risks of continuing, and provides a summary of the steps to perform an upgrade manually.
 You can reselect server upgrade and proceed at your own risk.

 Deselect all but the MySQL server product, unless you intend to upgrade other products at this time, and click.

 Clickto start the download.
 When the download finishes, click to begin the upgrade operation.

 Upgrades to MySQL 8.0.16 and higher may show an option to skip the upgrade check and process for system tables.
 For more information about this option, see Important server upgrade conditions.

 To perform an upgrade using the Windows ZIP archive distribution:

 Download the latest Windows ZIP Archive distribution of MySQL from https://dev.mysql.com/downloads/.

 If the server is running, stop it.
 If the server is installed as a service, stop the service with the following command from the command prompt: